Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Proofs of instability for the Bechner--Hirschman inequality

-which implies that our example does not give an instability result for the BHI when $\theta=0$ in Theorem \ref{thm:ins-bhi-ew} and $\lambda=0$ in Theorem \ref{thm:ins-bhi-pw}. \end{remark}
+which implies that our example does not give an instability result for the BHI when $\theta=0$ in Theorem~\ref{thm:ins-bhi-ew} and $\lambda=0$ in Theorem~\ref{thm:ins-bhi-pw}. \end{remark}

-{\bf Acknowlegment.} I would like to thank Prof. Emanuel Indrei for suggesting this problem and his helpful advice while writing this paper.
-I would also like to thank my academic advisor, Prof. Rodrigo Ba\~nuelos, for his invaluable help and encouragement.
+{\bf Acknowlegment.} The author would like to thank Prof.~Emanuel Indrei for suggesting this problem and his helpful advice while writing this paper, and Prof.~Rodrigo Ba\~nuelos for his invaluable help and encouragement.
+The author gratefully acknowledges the detailed comments and suggestions from anonymous referees, which greatly improved the content and the overall presentation.